Present

 Half of the projects will be judged from 9:00 to 10:15.
 Students in round 1 should be at their posters during this time.
 Judges will approach students, who can describe their projects and then answer questions.

-Judges get a chance to recharge while the second group of students sets up their displays and prepares for their judging round.
+Judges get a chance to recharge while the second group of students prepares for their judging round.

 The remaining projects will be judged from 10:45 to 12:00.
 Students in round 2 should be at their posters during this time.
 Judges will approach students, who can describe their projects and then answer questions.

-This is a good time to take down your posters and other display items.
+This is a good time to take down your displays and load them into your bus/car.

 Students head home.